Stochastic Gradient Methods with Compressed Communication for Decentralized Saddle Point Problems: Numerical Experiments

 \section{Numerical Experiments}

 We evaluate the effectiveness of proposed algorithms on robust logistic regression problem

 over a binary classification data set $\mathcal{D} = \{(a_i, b_i) \}_{i = 1}^N$.
-We take $\mathcal{X}$ and $\mathcal{Y}$ respectively as $\ell_2$ balls of radius $100$ and $1$.
-We compute smoothness parameters $L_{xx}, L_{yy}, L_{xy}$ and $L_{yx}$ using Hessian information of the objective function (see Section \eqref{lipschitz_constant_estimation}).
-Unless stated otherwise, we set strong convexity parameter as $\lambda=10$ and strong concavity parameter as $\beta=10$, and number of nodes and number of batches to $20$ in all experiments.
-We use Python Programming Language for implementing all methods.
-The experiments were run on a Linux machine with 32 2.10GHz Intel Xeon CPUs.
+We consider constraint sets $\mathcal{X}$ and $\mathcal{Y}$ as $\ell_2$ ball of radius $100$ and $1$ respectively.
+We compute smoothness parameters $L_{xx}, L_{yy}, L_{xy}$ and $L_{yx}$ using Hessian information of the objective function (see Appendix \ref{lipschitz_constant_estimation}) and set strong convexity and strong concavity parameters to $\lambda$ and $\beta$ respectively.
+Unless stated otherwise, we set $\lambda = \beta = 10$, number of nodes to $m = 20$ and number of batches to $n = 20$ in all our experiments.
+The initial points $x_0, y_0$ are generated randomly and $D_x, D_y$ are set to $0$.
+We set up the step size of proposed methods and baseline methods using the theoretically values provided in the respective papers.
+We implement all the experiments in Python Programming Language.